Cavity Wall Tie Repair

-- Inadequate protection – prior to the 1930s ties were not galvanised.
+Inadequate protection - prior to 1945 wall ties were not produced to any particular standard

-- Substandard galvanising – the British Standard for weight of galvanising was actually reduced between 1964 and 1981.
+Substandard galvanisation - the British Standard for weight of galvanising was reduced between 1964-1981

-- Chemical action – for instance where corrosive black ash mortar has been used.
+Chemical action - corrosive black ash mortar may have been used if the property was built after 1938

-A range of alternative wall tie designs is available – resin, mechanical or cementitious depending on the type and condition of the masonry involved.
+A range of alternative wall tie designs are available: resin, drive tie or cementitious.
+This depends on the type and condition of the masonry involved.
 In most cases the existing ties are isolated to prevent further corrosion.

 Formed in austenitic stainless steel, replacement ties are available in differing lengths to suit cavity widths up to 110mm.
-All designs incorporate a centre drip to prevent transmission of water across the cavity.
+All designs incorporate a drip detail to prevent transmission of water across the cavity.